StefanSchroeder/Gxsm3-book/docs/02_Gxsm-3.0-Preface.md

 # Preface
 []{#ch:preface label="ch:preface"}

-The  history and very early predecessors are dating back to 1995.
+The GXSM history and very early predecessors are dating back to 1995.
 It came a long way even lived on different operating systems with initial DSP code fragments in C, Turbo-Pascal and ideas I have to give credit to Gerhard Meyer to get me started with the very very early stages of my